Secrets of Japanese business etiquette

 - Avoid wearing too much perfume.

-- Consider that most Japanese companies do not allow female employees to wear jewelry, above the knee skirts, or high-heeled shoes in the office.
+- Consider that most Japanese companies do not allow female employees to wear jewelry or above the knee skirts.

 - Plan an exact agenda for the meeting.
-Japanese businesspeople tend to have tight schedules, so if the Japanese side say the meeting must finish at 4pm they probably mean it.
+Japanese businesspeople tend to have tight schedules, so if the Japanese side says the meeting must finish at 4 pm they probably mean it.